joshpeterson1/wk3GUI/readme.md

 3. *BEFORE* reporting any issues, close the program, unplug your WKUSB device, plug it back in and try again.
 Then email me :)

 ## Getting Started (Local; MAC/LIN)
-_Authored and tested on Python 3.12.10; Your mileage may very.
+_Authored and tested on Python 3.12.10; Your mileage may vary.
 Check out [pyenv](https://github.com/pyenv/pyenv) to try 3.12.10_
 1. Clone repo
 2. Extract and navigate to folder
 3. Run `python3 -m pip install -r requirements.txt`